-The third edition of our X-omics festival “the future of X-omics research is now!” will take place on Monday April 12th 2021.
+The fourth edition of our X-omics festival “the future of multi-omics research is now!” has taken place on Monday April 11th 2022 as a HYBRID event.

 The event included:

 Coffee break (with poster sessions)

 Networking and entertainment during drinks

 Alain van Gool is professor Personalized Healthcare and heads the Translational Metabolic Laboratory at the Radboud university medical center, with a strong passion in the application of biomarkers in translational medicine and personalized healthcare.
 After his study (biochemistry, 1991) and PhD (molecular biology, 1996) Alain worked at a mix of academia, pharmaceutical industries, applied research institutes, university medical centers in Europe, Asia and USA.
 He has been leading technology-based biomarker laboratories, cross-functional expert teams, therapeutic project teams and public-private consortia, many of which were focused on the discovery, development and implementation of translational biomarkers in a variety of therapeutic areas.
 His technical expertise resides most strongly in molecular profiling (various Omics approaches), analytical biomarker development and applications in translational scientific research.